ryantate/clucille/README.md

 fallback analyzer argument and `*analyzer*` will be used as the fallback.

 Field options
 -------------

 By default all fields in a map are stored and indexed, and indexed in detail, with scoring and the frequency, position, and offsets of terms.
-If you would like more fine-grained control over which fields are stored and indexed, and how they are indexed, add one or more of the fields below to the metadata for your map.
+If you would like more fine-grained control over which fields are stored and indexed, and how they are indexed, add one or more of the fields below to the metadata for your map before using `add` to incorporate it into an index.

     (with-meta {:name "Larryd",
                 :job "Writer",